philadams-zz/philadams.net/src/quotes.md

 > be beautiful. _William Morris_

 -
+> The hardest thing is spending the most time on the most important things.
+> _Matt Mullenweg_

+-
 > Life shrinks and life expands in proportion to your willingness to assume
 > risk. _Casey Neistat_